 The Supervising Lieutenant will review quarterly reports and departmental databases to monitor the quantity and types of educational information provided and insure that the information provided is timely and up to date.
-New Entrant safety audit failure rates will be monitored and compared to past rates as well as comparative rates with other states New Entrant Programs.
 Feedback will be sought from New Entrant carriers to gather information regarding the pre-audit information to see if it was helpful, educational, and assisted them in the New Entrant Audit process.